MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/unity-spatial-audio-ch3.md

 ---
-title: Spatial audio tutorials - 3.
-Spatializing audio from a video
+title: Spatializing audio from a video
 description: Import a video asset into your Unity project, and spatialize the audio from the video.
 author: kegodin
 ms.author: v-hferrone